RRemelgado/rsMove/README.md

 hm.stats <- hotMoveStats(rid=hm, time=as.Date(moveData@data$timestamp))
 ```

-If we look at the output table,
+Then, using the output data frame, we